Automatic Combination of Sample Selection Strategies for Few-Shot Learning: Introduction

 \section{Introduction}

-Many domains are characterised by a labelled data scarcity due to data collection and annotation costs and privacy, making the use of typical deep learning unfeasible.
-To address these problems, few-shot learning aims to train or adapt machine learning models to new tasks using only few labelled samples per class~\cite{song2023survey}.
-There are two main categories of few-shot learning (more details regarding their difference are included in Appendix~\ref{app:fsl-vs-icl}): 1) \textit{gradient-based}, which includes meta-learning and fine-tuning, where the knowledge from relevant datasets is transferred to new problem using gradient-based training, similar to supervised learning~\cite{song2023survey, chen2019closer, vanschoren2018meta, hospedales2021meta}; and 2) few-shot learning via \textit{in-context learning}, a new paradigm, where a pretrained large language model is conditioned on few examples to generate the prediction without any parameter updates~\cite{dong2022survey, liu2023pre}.
+Many domains are characterised by a labelled data scarcity due to data collection/annotation costs or privacy considerations, making the training of typical deep learning models unfeasible.
+Few-shot learning addresses the challenge of adapting models to new tasks when only a handful of labelled samples are available~\citep{song2023survey}.
+Two main approaches exist: 1) \textit{in-context learning}, where a pretrained large language model is conditioned on few examples without any parameter updates~\citep{dong2022survey, liu2023pre}; and 2) \textit{gradient-based few-shot learning}, which includes meta-learning and fine-tuning, where the knowledge from relevant datasets is transferred to a new problem using gradient-based training~\citep{song2023survey, chen2019closer, vanschoren2018meta, hospedales2021meta}.
+More details regarding their differences are included in Appendix~\ref{app:fsl-vs-icl}.

-As the number of utilised labelled samples is small, the role of individual samples is all the more important.
-Based on the choice of samples for in-context learning, the observed performance can vary between state-of-the-art and random predictions, indicating a strong sensitivity to the sample selection~\cite{pecher2023effects, koksal2022meal, zhang-etal-2022-active}.
-Even though a lot of research is dedicated to sample selection, such as active learning~\cite{ren2021survey} or core-set selection~\cite{guo2022deepcore}, the most common approach in few-shot learning is a simple random selection.
-The exception is in-context learning, where a large number of sample selection strategies have been proposed recently, selecting samples according to their properties such as similarity, diversity, informativeness or quality~\cite{li-qiu-2023-finding, zhang-etal-2022-active, chang-jia-2023-data}.

-However, the impact of sample selection strategies on in-context learning or gradient-based few-shot learning remains largely under-explored.
-Therefore, the goal in this paper is to \textbf{investigate the impact of the sample selection strategies on few-shot image and text classification tasks across a wide range of datasets}.
+The choice of which sample to use is critical in both approaches, as performance can vary drastically depending on sample quality.
+Existing studies in different settings, such as in LLM alignment ~\citep{zhou2024lima}, have shown that \textbf{curating a smaller subset of high-quality samples can lead to better performance than training on the full set of available samples}.
+This holds for few-shot learning as well, especially for noisy or unbalanced datasets or for in-context learning, which is known to be sensitive to sample choice~\citep{pecher2023effects, agarwal2021sensitivity, koksal2022meal}.